-SEO is often pushed as a necessary part of running a website, a magic bullet that can turn a basic website into a thriving sales engine for any small business.
-In reality, SEO companies make a few minor changes to a client site and then charge costly monthly fees just to run a few automated reports.
+But the reality can be disappointing.
+SEO agencies often make minor changes to a client site, then charge costly monthly fees just to run automated reports.
 And often the results are negligible.

-I’ve had numerous clients pay ridiculous amounts for SEO work without really knowing what was done, why it was done, and how it was supposed to improve their business.
+The fees can be staggering, and ongoing, with clients not knowing what was done, why it was done, and how it was supposed to improve their business.

 SEO is an important part of digital marketing and I want to write more about different strategies, but this post is really to lay some groundwork and provide some definitions and explanations of SEO basics.

 Basic SEO terms

 Keywords are the words or phrases that people input to search engines to find your products or services.
 SEO consultants work with clients to develop a keyword strategy where they consider who is looking for you and what words they might use in a search engine to do that.
 Keywords can be broad: “website designer”.
 Or keywords can be specific: “wordpress website designer traralgon”.
 Usually, the more specific keywords are easier to target in your SEO strategy.

 SERP is an acronym for search engine results page, the list of results that a search engine returns in response to a keyword query.
 You want your website or a specific page on your website to improve its position on the search engine results page, since the majority of people searching won’t go beyond the first page of search results.

 An inbound link, also known as a backlink, is a link to your site from another site on the web.
 Most search algorithms use inbound links as a factor in determining whether your site has authority and is relevant for certain keywords.